zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 ```

 <div class="callout pitfall">
 Heads up, this "fix" is a short cut that's just good enough to meet our current needs.
-Notice how it recursively calls `render` until it gets down to a primitive element?
+Notice how it repeatedly calls `render` until it gets down to a primitive element?
 That's not good enough, because those subcomponents need to participate in the entire lifecycle.
 For example, if we had support for `componentWillMount`, those subcomponents would never get their's called.
 We'll fix this later.
 </div>